brettz9/intl-dom/README.md

 `null` for the second argument as the options can't be auto-differentiated from substitutions.)

-For the simplest uses, with just a key or a key and substitutions:
+Here are some of the simplest uses, with just a key or a key and
+substitutions:

 ```js
 const string = _('key1');